-- 1. The event must directly benefit and relate to the Student Life Office (including clubs/organizations and student activities). - 2.
+- The event must directly benefit and relate to the Student Life Office (including clubs/organizations and student activities).
+The contact information for the event must be included. - 2.
 The contact information for the event must logically be Student Life staff (including club advisors). - 3.
 The scope of the event must be within the campus.
 The Student Life template is not branded for distribution to the community (non-students and staff).
 Distributing it beyond the campus violates branding guidelines.

-- 4. The event should not have any overlap with Instruction.
-Any events involving instruction, even with Student Life involvement, need to come through the Marketing Office and cannot use the template. - 5.
+4. The event should not have any overlap with Instruction.
+Any events involving instruction, even with Student Life involvement, need to come - 5.
 The template is for use by Student Life only following the above guidelines.
 The template should not be given to or altered to make it appropriate for use by any other units at the campus or within the college.